Mother Shipton: Prophecy of the end of times

 In eighteen hundred and eighty one.

 This version was not published until 1862.
-More than a decade later, its true author, Charles Hindley, admitted in print that he had created the manuscript.
+In 1873 Charles Hindley of Brighton admitted to Notes and Queries that he had composed the rhyme and ten others added to the 1862 edition.

 This fictional prophecy was published over the years with different dates and in (or about) several countries.
 The booklet The Life and Prophecies of Ursula Sontheil better known as Mother Shipton (1920s, and repeatedly reprinted) predicted the world would end in 1991.
 (In the late 1970s, many news articles were published about Mother Shipton and her prophecy that the world would end—these accounts said it would occur in 1981.)

+Technology

-Among other well-known lines from Hindley's fictional version (often quoted as if they were original) are:
+Among other well-known lines from Charles Hindley's fictional version (often quoted as if they were original) are: